parentnode/detector_dearapi_com/README.md

 # Contributing to Detector
-Wanna join?
-Any help is welcome, be it in developement, indexing new devices (there is a smart UI, so you don't need to code to help with that).
+Wanna join an Open source project?
+Any help is welcome, be it in developement, concept and design or indexing new devices (there is a smart UI, so you don't need to know how to code to help with that).

 Please contact us at [contribute@parentnode.dk](mailto:contribute@parentnode.dk), or join our next parentNode event at [think.dk](https://think.dk/events).